Topological Defect Formation Beyond the Kibble-Zurek Mechanism in Crossover Transitions with Approximate Symmetries

 where $L$ is the system size and, in our case, $d=2$.
 The prefactor $N_0$ is an undetermined constant, fixed by fitting the number of defects in the fast-quench regime, $N(t_Q \rightarrow 0)$, to Eq.~\eqref{scaling_law}.
 Crucially, and in contrast to the original KZM derivation, we do not assume any critical scaling behavior for the correlation length $\hat{\xi}$.
 Instead, we use the numerical values of $\hat{\xi}$ independently extracted from the correlation function at $t=\hat{t}$ and apply them in Eq.~\eqref{scaling_law}.
 As a result, Eq.~\eqref{scaling_law} becomes a parameter-free expression that yields a quantitative prediction for $\hat{N}$ as a function of $t_Q$.

 The theoretical predictions are shown as solid lines in Fig.~\ref{fig2}(a) for the GL model and in Fig.~\ref{fig3}(a) for the holographic model.
 These results are in good agreement with the numerical data from our simulations, displayed using symbols of matching colors.
 This agreement confirms that the original Kibble-Zurek mechanism, encapsulated in Eq.~\eqref{scaling_law}, remains valid but must be refined by removing the assumption of critical scaling for the correlation length.
 While it would certainly be desirable to derive the exponential correction in $\hat{\xi}$ from first principles, our findings already indicate that a generalized KZ framework remains applicable even across crossover phase transitions.
 This result closely resembles recent experimental findings reported in~\cite{zhang2025observationnearcriticalkibblezurekscaling}, where deviations from the KZM were observed and effectively addressed by introducing the system size as a tuning parameter.
+Similar conclusions where reached using renormalization group arguments in \cite{PhysRevB.89.094108}.

 \textit{Outlook} -- In this work, we investigated the formation of topological defects during non-equilibrium quenches across continuous crossover phase transitions with an approximate U(1) symmetry.
 By combining a weakly coupled Ginzburg-Landau model with a strongly coupled holographic dual, we demonstrate the universality of the dynamics beyond the traditional Kibble-Zurek paradigm.